udaykiran009/oneCCL/doc/rst/source/generic_workflow.rst

 :guilabel:`To be added`.

-Below is a generic flow of using the oneAPI CCL in C++:
+Below is a generic flow of using C++ API of oneCCL:

 1. Initialize the library: